 - mental illness, including depression and suicidal behavior

 - liver problems

 - bleeding problems or blood clots

 - low blood cell counts

 - seizures (epilepsy)

 - thyroid problems

 - drink alcohol

 - you are pregnant or plan to become pregnant.
-(It is not known if REBIF will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during your treatment with REBIF.)
+It is not known if REBIF can harm your unborn baby.

 - you are breastfeeding or plan to breastfeed.
-(It is not known if REBIF passes into your breast milk.
-You and your healthcare provider should decide if you will use REBIF or breastfeed.
-You should not do both.)
+REBIF may pass into your breastmilk.
+Talk with your healthcare provider about the best way to feed your baby if you take REBIF.